 Tail fractures can happen and can be minor to serious depending on their locations.
 A fracture at the tip of the tail may heal on its own, though the tail may be left with a bump or bend where it broke.
 Broken bones near the base of the tail can involve nerve damage and be more serious.
 Any tail injury should be evaluated by a veterinarian.

 There are several tail types, and you can probably guess a few off the top of your head: long, short, bobbed, corkscrew.
 These words generally describe the shape of the dogs’ tail.
 Spitz-type dog breeds like Shiba Inus and Akitas have “sickle” tails, named because they curl up over the dog’s back and point towards their head like a sickle.

 Purebred dogs have been bred to have particular shapes for looks and practicality.
 For instance, Labrador retrievers have “otter” tails that are thick toward the base and taper to the tip, covered in thick, short fur.
 The otter tail is named for its resemblance to an otter, and it also helps labs swim better.

-You can learn more about breed tail types by taking this fun dog tail quiz from the AKC.
+You can learn more about breed tail types by taking our fun dog tail quiz.